Champii/Rock/README.md

 Prints `2`

-Note that we could have skip the
+Note that we could have skiped the
 `use foo::bar`
 if we did
 `main = print foo::bar 1`